erelson/pogo_sj_stats/tl40data_v2/README.md

 1. Update title-case name in stats.json
 1. Edit title-case name in db with sqlitebrowser
 1. Upload stats.json and db to server

+## Removing a stat from the survey
+As an example: with the new pokédex UI in early 2025, the 3* dexes were removed.

+1. Edit stats.json, and change each stat to be removed to have the `required` field set to -1.
+   This will prevent it being displayed.
+Under the hood, the DB will still record 0s for removed stats.